 I’m guilty as charged.
-These Savings Tips that I’ve written have ranged from saving time and money with dinner groups to 29 Ways to Save a Fortune on Your Energy Bill.
+These Savings Tips that I’ve written have ranged from saving time and money with dinner groups to saving money on your energy bill.

 If I were doing these tips according to bottom-line affecting expenditures, I’d probably be writing about tax savings two out of every five times.
 For almost everyone.

 Going Back to the Refund Focus.
 Which Way Are You Facing?

 At the beginning here I established that we’re trained to be refund-focused.
 With tax compliance software we’re trained to drop in data (what we’ve done) and have the computer spit out what we owe or are owed.
 We’re complying.
 We’re facing backward.